 The Power of Tea

-by Dr Millie Lytle, ND, CNS
+Written by Millie Lytle, ND, CNS

 Tea, Camelia sinensis, is the second most commonly consumed beverage in the world and is one of the most protective plants.
 Traditionally used in Chinese and Japanese medicine as a superior health and longevity tonic, Green tea, especially, has emerged in the research as a standout herb.
 Depending on its fermentation time, from shortest to longest, tea comes in white, green or black selections.
 As fermentation time increases so do the presence of tannins and oxalates while younger tea has more of the key antioxidant Epigocatechin gallate or EGCG.
 Due to its high concentration of EGCG, Green tea protects cells and therefore is beneficial for a variety of health reasons.
 During the cold months, it can make a big contribution to wintertime health in all age groups.
-Green tea’s second boon are the naturally-occurring levels of L-Theanine, a non-protein building amino acid that reduce occasional worry and anxiety by increasing alpha waves of the brain that slow down constant thoughts.
+Green tea’s second major antioxidant is the naturally-occurring L-Theanine, a non-protein building amino acid that reduces occasional worry and anxiety by increasing alpha waves of the brain that slow down constant thoughts.